bekerr1/seccomp-notify-playground/README.md

 # Intro
 This repo is a playground inspired by the NATless IPv4/IPv6 translation (presented here https://www.youtube.com/watch?v=E-X8LoLl0CM).
-The Linux kernel never seases to surprise me in what its capable of.
+The Linux kernel never ceases to surprise me in what its capable of.
 When I discovered you could swap FDs within a connect syscall, I had to try it myself.

 # Impl
 This repo uses virtualbox and vagrant to provision a k8s clusters.
 Probably this would be achievable with KinD, though I was not confident that KinD could handle the kernel/host/pod boundray well.
 Sometimes KinD is a bit finiky when kernel things are involved, though this may not be so bad anymore.
 I have reused this vagrant/virtualbox config for a few other things so it was no issue for me to reuse it.